-His story is rather like that of Professor Dean Ornish, who is on our Advisory Board, and who convincingly showed that heart disease could be reversed in seriously ill heart patients when they used a low-fat diet, exercised, and managed their stress.
+His story is similar to Dr. Dean Ornish’s, who convincingly showed that heart disease could be reversed in seriously ill heart patients when they used a low-fat diet, exercised, and managed their stress.
 Dr. Esselstyn’s findings contribute some important new information to the Ornish study.

 It was precisely at this extremely critical moment in science and medicine when Drs.
 Esselstyn and Ornish, at opposite ends of the country, stepped in and showed considerable courage.
 They asked not only whether heart attacks might be prevented by low-fat, plant-food diets, but whether this disease might actually be reversed.